Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/1-WebApp-OIDC/1-1-MyOrg/README.md

 > Pre-requisites: Install .NET Core 3.0 or later (for example for Windows) by following the instructions at [.NET and C# - Get Started in 10 Minutes](https://www.microsoft.com/net/core).
 In addition to developing on Windows, you can develop on [Linux](https://www.microsoft.com/net/core#linuxredhat), [Mac](https://www.microsoft.com/net/core#macos), or [Docker](https://www.microsoft.com/net/core#dockercmd).

-### Step 1: Register the sample with your Azure AD tenant
+### Step 1: Register the sample with your Microsoft Entra tenant

 There is one project in this sample.
 To register it, you can:

-- either use PowerShell scripts that **automatically** creates the Azure AD applications and related objects (passwords, permissions, dependencies) for you and modify the Visual Studio projects' configuration files.
+- either use PowerShell scripts that **automatically** creates the Microsoft Entra applications and related objects (passwords, permissions, dependencies) for you and modify the Visual Studio projects' configuration files.

   <details>
   <summary>Expand to see how to use this automation</summary>